ADVANTICS/documentation/charge-controllers/ADM-CS-SECC/interfaces.md

 The inputs are 24V tolerant but are also compatible with 12V logic level, the maximum voltage on this pin is about 30V, and have a weak 10 kOhm pulldown.
 Transition to ‘1' from 9V sets the input to ON.
 It will then hold '1’ until the voltage drops under 3V.
 ### Digital Outputs
-The outputs are 24V level logic, with push-pull stage.
-Inputs are 24V tolerant, but can be used also with 12V logic.
+The outputs are 24V level logic, with push-pull stage, max.
+100 mA (sink or source).

 ## LED outputs